Revelation 15: Introduction to the Seven Last Plagues

 15:3

-And they sang the song of Moses, the bond-servant of God, and the song of the Lamb, saying,
+And they sang the song of Moses, the bond-servant of God, and the song of the Lamb,ย

 This is a single song, joining the two main figures from the Old and New Testaments.
 In Revelation, “the Lamb” refers 28 times to Jesus.

 This is the song of Moses and the Lamb.
 This, therefore, is what Jesus Christ sings to His Father.
 In other words, Jesus refers to His Father as “Lord God, the Almighty.”
 This is consistent with the statements earlier in Revelation that the Father is Jesus’ God (Rev 1:6; 3:12).
-In Revelation, only the Father is God and only the Father is Almighty.
-In His prayer to the Father, He described the Father as “the only true God” (John 17:3).
+In Revelation, only the Father is God (see here), and only the Father is Almighty (see here).
+Similarly, in His prayer to the Father, He described the Father as “the only true God” (John 17:3).

 15:4